Maxakalisaurus: Description

 The type specimen of Maxakalisaurus belonged to an animal about 12.1 m long, with an estimated weight of 5 t.
 It had a long neck and tail, ridged teeth (unusual among sauropods) and lived about 80 million years ago.
 Because sauropods seem to have lacked significant competition in South America, they evolved there with greater diversity and more unusual traits than elsewhere in the world.
-Like the fellow titanosaur Saltasaurus, Maxakalisaurus had defensive osteoderms; one has been found on the holotype.
+Like many other titanosaurs, Maxakalisaurus had osteoderms.